TurtleNetwork/TurtleNetwork.github.io/_dev/python.md

 ## How to configure my pywaves instance to connect with Turtle Network

 You can select between mainnet and testnet.
-For mainnet we use network char L,for testnet 'l'.
+For mainnet we use network char L, for testnet 'l'.

 Below snippet shows how to properly setup pywaves for Turtle Network.